microsoft/azure-health-data-services-workshop/Challenge-03/Readme.md

     ![bundle-edit](./media/bundle-edit.png)

 + In the editor view, look for status codes.
-In the example below, a `201` status code means success, and the logs show the FHIR Resource now containing the information.
+In the example below, a `201` status code means success, and the logs show the FHIR Resource `Organization/<ResourceID>`, indicating that this Resource (`Organization`) contains the information.

     ![bundle-edit-status](./media/bundle-edit-status.png)